hwmhht/hht204806/Lesson-2:-Triangle-rasterization-and-back-face-culling.md

 Note that the inner cavity of the mouth is drawn on top of the lips.
 That is because of our dirty clipping of invisible triangles: it works perfectly for convex shapes only.
 We will get rid of this artifact next time when we encode the z-buffer.

 [Here’s](https://github.com/ssloy/tinyrenderer/tree/e1a3f2b0f9638fa6db9e0437c621132e1baa3fb1) the current version of the render.
 Do you find that the image of my face was more detailed?
-Well, i cheated a bit: there is a quarter million triangles in it vs. roughly a thousand in this artificial head model.
+Well, I cheated a bit: there is a quarter million triangles in it vs. roughly a thousand in this artificial head model.
 But my face was indeed rendered with the above code.
 I promise you that in following articles we will add much more details to this image.